 Have these critical inquiries even been approached by the policy makers who support the First Step Act?
 Alvarism remains neutral on this policy until these questions are answered.

 The next speaker was incredibly inspirational!
 Her name was Katie Shaw, and her story is actively suppressed by the mainstream journalists who want to maintain the status quo of abortion as a normalized medical procedure.
 They cannot stand to tell an honest story about a courageous woman who is only alive because of the pro-life values of her family.
-Katie has a beautiful life, triumphant over trisomy 21, and has lobbied for restrictions on abortion from the basis of race, gender, or disability.
+Katie has a beautiful life, triumphant over trisomy 21, and has lobbied for restrictions on abortion motivated by race, gender, or disability.

-The third speaker was Shaun Alexander, who speaks of fatherhood and Christianity.
+The third speaker was Shaun Alexander, who spoke of fatherhood and Christianity.
 It was fine, but fairly shallow as anyone would expect from an entertainer.
-Professionals who have devoted their lives to the study of things like fatherhood and the Gospel have much more value, wisdom, and knowledge to convey.
+Professionals who have devoted their lives to the study of things like parenting and the Gospel could do a better job at this.
 Even if Mr. Alexander is a stellar father and faithful Christian, it does not make him the ideal pedagogue for those things.

 Jody Hice gave the most invigorating speech, second only to Trump.
 He spoke of American heritage and policies that preserve freedom.

 Sister Rose Wangui delivered a moving invocation, passionately imbued with pro-life visions.
 Although many Americans would be loathe to characterize abortion as the murder of babies, her speech was appropriate for the audience and her profession as a nun.
 The invocation of a powerful nun is certainly not the place for realpolitik.